 Technical Fellow & Director, Microsoft Research Labs

 Pursuing research on principles of machine intelligence and on leveraging the complementarities of human and machine reasoning.
 Insatiable curiosity about computational foundations of intelligence.
-Passionate about harnessing the latest computing advances to enhance the quality of peoples' lives through insights, services, and wellness.
+Passionate about harnessing computing advances to enhance the quality of peoples' lives through insights, services, and wellness.
 The Microsoft Research home page is a starting point for browsing through people, projects, and events at Microsoft Research labs across the world.
 Folks may also enjoy hearing directly from people at Microsoft Research via the Microsoft Research podcast series.

 Publications For the general reader